joehakimrahme/curlsh/dontcurlsh.md

-I also want to mention [this website] that catalogs all the projects that promote this practice in their installation instructions.
+I also want to mention [this website][2] that catalogs all the projects that promote this practice in their installation instructions.

 [1]: https://github.com/joehakimrahme/curlsh/blob/master/curlsh.py#L7